The clustering of dark sirens' invisible host galaxies: Performance comparison of the completion methods

 \section{Performance comparison of the completion methods}

 In this section, we present our results.
 We first study a situation of constant completeness using a toy-model correlation function to generate the galaxy catalogue.
 We then extend the analysis to incorporate a completeness which evolves in one direction, so as to model a redshift-dependent completeness.
 In Sec.\,\ref{sec:Realistic_Catalogue}, we apply our algorithm to simulations from a realistic catalogue, for which we also introduce an apparent magnitude threshold to remove galaxies.
 Finally, we discuss our results and limitations in Sec.\,\ref{sec:Discussion}.
 Throughout this work, we limit ourselves to two dimensions of space and shall use one dimension of space as a proxy for redshift.
+This is sufficient to extract visually convincing results.
 We leave the generalization to redshift, azimuthal and declination angles $(z,\alpha,\delta)$ appropriate for observed galaxy positions for future work.
+It turns out that discrete directions on the sky identified uniquely by the two angles $(\alpha,\delta)$ can also be parametrized by ordered pixel numbers, which are contained in a 1D vector.
+In this sense, cross product with a vector of redshift bins, makes the real data problem closer to a 2D problem than a 3D one.